Scoparia rotuella: Description

 The wingspan is 28–29 mm.
 The forewings are light greyish ochreous, irrorated (speckled) with white beneath the costa.
 There is a black median streak from the base of the costa to the disc, margined with clear yellowish ochreous.
 The first line has the form of a sharply defined black streak, margined with clear yellowish ochreous.
 The second line is represented by a row of black dots and there is a terminal row of black dots.
 The hindwings are very pale ochreous grey.

 Distribution

 S. rotuella is endemic to New Zealand.
 This species has been observed in the North, South and Stewart Islands as well as on Campbell Island and Chatham Island.
 It is regarded as being localised, that is restricted to certain localities within those islands.
 This species has been observed at altitudes ranging from sea-level to elevations of about 1,200 m.

 Behaviour

 The life history of this species is largely unknown.
 However it has been hypothesised that there are two broods in a year.
-The adults of this species are attracted to light and have been collected all year round.
-Adults of this species have been shown to pollinate Helichrysum selago and Veronica salicifolia.
+The adult moths have been collected all year round.
+Adults attracted to light and have been collected via a mercury vapour light trap.
+They have been shown to pollinate Helichrysum selago and Veronica salicifolia.